 St. Thomas, at an age [of 49], decided to stop writing, saying that what he had written was no better than straw.
 As a disciple of St. Thomas, I would have to describe my writings as secondhand straw.
 And we know that calls for a shovel. ~ R. McInerny

-• Published papers (for personal copies, please contact me):
+• Published papers (some not available for download; if so, please contact me):

-“A Thomistic Reply to Grünbaum’s Critique of Maritain on the Reality of Space.” (under review by the Proceedings of the American Maritain Association)
+“A Thomistic Reply to Grünbaum’s Critique of Maritain on the Reality of Space.” (under review by the Proceedings of the American Maritain Association; final draft)

-“Is Personal Dignity Possible Only If We Live in a Cosmos?” (forthcoming in The Proceedings of the American Catholic Philosophical Association)
+“Is Personal Dignity Possible Only If We Live in a Cosmos?” (forthcoming in The Proceedings of the American Catholic Philosophical Association; final draft)

 “St. Thomas and Modern Natural Science: Reconsidering Abstraction from Matter.”
-Forthcoming in Cognoscens in Actu est Ipsum Cognitum in Actu: Sobre los Tipos y Grados de Conocimiento, ed. by Carlos A. Casanova Guerra and Ignacio Serrano del Pozo, 431–469 (Santiago/Valparaíso: RIL Editores, 2018).
+In Cognoscens in Actu Est Ipsum Cognitum in Actu: Sobre Los Tipos y Grados de Conocimiento, edited by Carlos Augusto Casanova G. and Ignacio Serrano del Pozo, 433–471.
+Santiago: RIL Editores, 2018.
+(Buy the book here.)